-Baltiysk is a Russian port town (known as Pillau / Piliava prior to 1946) with population around 33,000.
-It is located on the northern part of Vistula Spit (peninsular stretch of land).
+Baltiysk is a Russian port town (known as Pillau / Piliava prior to 1946) with a population of around 33,000.
+It is located on the northern part of Vistula Spit (a peninsular stretch of land).
 Baltiysk is Russia's westernmost town, also major naval base and ferry port on the Baltic Sea route to St Petersburg.
 Baltiysk (Kaliningrad) and Saint Petersburg are Russia's only Baltic Sea ports free of ice the whole year-round.

-During WW2 (1939-1945), the German port town Pillau had an U-boat training facility.
-Here on April 16, 1945, by artillery fire the Russians sunk an U-78 submarine docked near the pier.
+During WW2 (1939-1945), the German port town Pillau had a U-boat training facility.
+Here on April 16, 1945, by artillery fire, the Russians sunk a U-78 submarine docked near the pier.
 This was the war's only case of a submarine to be sunk by land-based forces.
 As the Soviet army entered East Prussia, over 450,000 citizens from Pillau were evacuated (ferried) to other ports in Germany.
 The town was captured on April 25, 1945.

 After the war, the town's remaining German inhabitants were expelled.
 In 1946, its name was changed from Pillau to Baltiysk.
-In 1952, here was inaugurated a Soviet Navy base.
+In 1952, there was inaugurated a Soviet Navy base.
 As a result, the town was closed for foreigners and accessible by permits only.

-Kaliningrad (fka Konigsberg) is a Russian port city on Baltic Sea.
+Kaliningrad (fka Konigsberg) is a Russian port city on the Baltic Sea.
 The city is also the administrative center of the Russian territory Kaliningrad Oblast (located between Lithuania and Poland).
-The city has population of around 430,000.
+The city has a population of around 430,000.
 As the East Prussian province's capital, Konigsberg was founded in 1255 and named in honor of King Ottokar II.
 During WWII the city was heavily bombed and damaged by the British in 1944.
 At the end of the war, it became part of the USSR (Soviet Union).
 In 1946 renamed to Kaliningrad (after Mikhail Kalinin).
 In the period 1946-49, the German population was expelled.
 The city was repopulated with USSR citizens and rebuilt.

 In July 2007, Russia declared that if NATO missile systems were deployed in Poland, then Russian nuclear weapons might be deployed in Kaliningrad.